-Guests who arrive after their scheduled entry time will be admitted, but are still required to end their visit at the time specified on their tickets.
+Guests who arrive after their scheduled entry time will be admitted, but are still required to end their visit at the specified closing time.
 For example, if a guest books a visit from 9:00 a.m.-12:00 p.m., but arrives at the Museum at 9:15 a.m., they will forfeit that 15 minutes and still need to end their visit at 12:00 p.m.

 Can I buy tickets onsite?

 I have a free admission pass to the Museum that was received before the closure – how can I redeem my ticket?

-Please contact us for assistance in making a reservation at email@example.com.
+Please bring your free pass with you during your visit to redeem.
 Availability for comped tickets is limited per day and subject to availability.

 I qualify for discounted admission – how do I purchase tickets and provide proof of eligibility?

-Guests who qualify for Access for All admission or other discounted admission types are required to purchase their tickets in advance online by selecting the specific discounted admission type they qualify for.
 Any guests who purchase Access for All and other discounted admission types must be prepared to show proof of eligibility (military ID, EBT/WIC cards, etc.) at Admissions when they arrive for their visit.
-Failure to provide proof of eligibility may require reservations to be rebooked to another day/time based on availability.
+Failure to provide proof of eligibility may require full-price admission fees.

 What is the Museum’s capacity?